 Water is essential to producing safe food.

 We aim to balance responsible water stewardship with protecting the quality and ensuring the safety of our products.
 The majority of Tyson Foods’ water consumption is associated with producing animal feed or raising animals.
 Comparatively, a smaller amount is used for production purposes at our facilities.
 Accordingly, to broaden our water stewardship efforts, we adhere to a water stewardship strategy informed by local watershed contexts.
-This strategy and subsequent contextual water targets were developed in partnership with the Water Resources Institute (WRI).
+This strategy and subsequent contextual water targets were developed in partnership with the World Resources Institute (WRI).

 Learn more about our water position and prioritization scheme